Table of contents Show

 The Synagogue is currently closed because of extensive renovations.
 A re-opening date has yet to be announced.

 However, barring the renovation, the Spanish Synagogue Prague opening hours are between 9:00 am and 4:30 pm every working day of the week, (Mondays to Fridays).
 However, from the 1st of January till the 29th of March and also from the 27th of October until the 31st of December, every year, it opens by 9:00 am and closes by 6:00 pm.

 Spanish Synagogue Prague Ticket Price

-Spanish Synagogue, Prague ticket price for admission into the Spanish Synagogue, Prague costs 350 CZK for adults, and about 250 CZK for children between the ages of 6 and 15.
+Spanish Synagogue, Prague ticket price for admission into the Synagogue, Prague costs 350 CZK for adults, and about 250 CZK for children between the ages of 6 and 15.
 The Spanish Synagogue Prague entrance fee is free however for children younger than the age of 6.
 Tickets can also be easily booked online on the Prague Ticket Office website.